Peter Richardson, Chairman of D2N2 LEP

 Peter brings a wealth of experience to the role after a lifetime working in the financial services sector, most recently as the Chief Executive Officer of Derbyshire Building Society, taking retirement in 2008.

 He is a past Chair of Derbyshire Business Link and Derby Cityscape URC; current Chair of the Derby Renaissance Board and is a former member of the Governing Council of the University of Derby.
 He has also chaired the Championing Derbyshire Olympic Legacy 2012 Committee.

-He now serves as a Board member of the Derby College of Further Education and is a member of the Advisory Board of the Nottingham University Business School.
+He is a member of the Advisory Board of the Nottingham University Business School.

 Peter currently runs a Business Consultancy and is a co-director of a security company.

 Trevor Fletcher, Managing Director and also Chairman of The Hardstaff Group